 I’ve had hit and miss results from frying soft tortillas, seems they can easily end up heavy and soggy.
-I like to bake them 400 degrees for 8-10 minutes.
-Just lay the soft corn tortillas on a baking sheet.
-Lightly brush them with vegetable oil, sprinkle with light dusting of salt and chile powder.
-Slide them into the oven for about 3 – 5 minutes, turn them over, repeat with oil, salt, and chile powder and cook a few minutes longer.
+I like to bake them 400 degrees for around 6 minutes.
+Just lay soft corn tortillas on a baking sheet.
+Lightly brush both sides with vegetable oil, sprinkle with light dusting of salt and chile powder.
+Slide them into the oven for about 3 minutes, turn them over, repeat salt, and chile powder and cook 3 minutes longer.

 A great tostada is piled high with texture and flavors.
 Start with something soft and creamy, beans or avocado for example.
 Savory seasoned meat of any kind.
 A crunch of fresh vegetable …raw onion or radish come to mind.
 Usually topped with crisp lettuce.
 A dollop of sour cream or Mexican crema adds a cool tangy finish.
 And, of course, shredded cheese or crumbled cojita are standard.

 Easy enough, right?
 And this formula leaves us with an endless lineup of combinations.

-To make this recipe ultra easy, I used a purchased rotisserie chicken and canned black beans.
+To make this easy Mexican chicken tostada even easier, I used a purchased rotisserie chicken and canned black beans.

 - corn tortillas

-- 1 medium sweet onion, chopped
+- 1 medium sweet onion chopped

-- 3 garlic cloves, peeled and chopped
+- 3 garlic cloves peeled and chopped

-- 1 can black beans, drained with liquid reserved
+- 1 can black beans drained with liquid reserved

-- ¾ cup crema, creme fraiche, or sour cream thinned with a little milk
+- 3/4 cup crema creme fraiche, or sour cream thinned with a little milk

 - 1 cup salsa

-- Around ½ cup grated Mexican queso cheese or parmesan or romano
+- Around 1/2 cup grated Mexican queso cheese or parmesan or romano

 - 3 tablespoons cider vinegar